rehhouari/wad-editor/README.md

 - Create new WAD3 files and add your images to them +
 - Edit existing WAD3 files
 - Search images + in the file and display them directly
-- Delete and add images from antritrid to WAD3 files
+- Delete and add images from and to WAD3 files
 - Export WAD3 files to ZIP +
 - Offline PWA +